rolling-scopes-school/docs/docs/code-of-conduct.md

 The toxic behavour includes:
 * unreasonable repetitive critic of the school, its program, mentors and students
 * rude language outside of random channel
+* insults of other school members in any available communication channels
 * unreasonable conspiracy theory spreaded on school channels

 Additionally: